frondeus/fvtt-syrin-control/docs/how_to_setup_dev.md

    The server requires foundry running on http://localhost:3000 so make sure you ran

 ```
-  docker-compose up -d
+  docker compose up -d
 ```

 in `docs/foundry` folder.
 If not sure check `docker ps` if the foundry is running.

-4. To stop the server just press CTRL+C in terminal where you ran `yarn run dev`.
+4. To stop the server just press CTRL+C in terminal where you ran `npm run dev`.
-5. to stop foundry go to `docs/foundry` and run `docker-compose down`
+5. to stop foundry go to `docs/foundry` and run `docker compose down`

 # Running E2E